ndonolli/imaginathan-space-site/posts/on-the-subject-of-recruiters.md

 So I guess my point is: recruiters are doing the job that engineers are often too privileged to do.
 And those who must do the job of wading the job swamp understand that it is far too easy to become lost in it, these days.
 You do not need to work with a recruiter, but you should then take note of their tactics and apply it to your own job search.
 There may come a time where you could be the one pestering someone else's LinkedIn inbox.

-Or you could walking in and giving a firm handshake.
+Or you could try walking in and giving a firm handshake.
 Who knows.